dahlb/ha_hatch/README.md

 A custom integration for Hatch Rest Mini Sound Machine.
 This project is mostly from looking at other core integrations

-Warning ahead; this is alpha phase, if you notice something missing please open an issue.
+Warning ahead; this is beta phase, if you notice something missing please open an issue.

 ## Feature Highlights ##
-- start and stop sound machine with variety of built in sounds
+- start and stop sound machine with variety of built-in sounds
 - adjust the volume

 ## Installation ##